Lamampis/dotfiles/README.md

 # My xmonad configuration
  My mostly yoinked dotfiles for my xmonad.
-Feel free to copy them.
+This repo is mostly meant for me to store my configs for easy access but feel free to use them.

 ### Prerequisites: